ar4s-ac-x/Polyrepo/README.md

 |            |         |
  :----------: :-------:

-## What
+## What are we lookin' at here?
-This is ar4s-ac-x [AlebrijeCircus](AlebrijeCircus.x) (monorepo) development directory.
-It is mean to be:
+This is ar4s-ac-x [AlebrijeCircus](AlebrijeCircus.x) (polyrepo) development directory.

--  a external project reference
--  containerize sandbox
--  an active project directory
+It is mean to host:
--  A body of knowledge
+-  A "Grab bag" of (locally stored) external projects
+-  A containerized sandbox
--  A place for reminders
+-  A Body of Knowledge derived from Developer/Online Resources, for the purpose of:
+	- Knowledge mining
+	- Model Fine Tuning
+	- Templated Tutorials and Executable Documents
+	- Intelligent Search

+Sources of Content Include:

+	- Awesome Lists
+	- News Feeds
+	- Youtube
+	- Podcasts
+	- Awesome lists
+	- Blogs
+	- Code Repositories & Tutorials

--  Replicable on other machines
+-  A set of personal libraries Replicable on other machines
 -  AI Enhanced

 Currently, I'm running: